dweber019/apc-php-webinar/README.md

 Just replacing ```env(...)``` with ```$_ENV[...]``` and some PHP 7 fallback handling with ```??```.

 ## Migrations
-Luckly for us Laravel provides some nice commands to scaffold a migration for use.
+Luckily for us Laravel provides some nice commands to scaffold a migration for use.
 Execute ```php artisan make:migration create_robots_table --create=robots```.
 This will produce a migration file in ```database/migrations``` for robots with a table ```robots```.
 Now modify the schema in this new file to look like this:
 ```php
 Schema::create('robots', function (Blueprint $table) {